-Despite significant improvements in automobiles and the design of roads, automobile accidents remain one of the leading causes of death in the United States.
+Despite significant improvements in automobiles and the design of roads, automotive accidents remain one of the leading causes of death in the United States.
 According to the National Highway Traffic Safety Administration, an automobile accident occurs every 8 seconds in the United States.
 Even more alarming, approximately 115 people die every day from automobile accidents.
-In 2005, there were more than 6,400,000 auto accidents in the United States, and approximately 45 percent of those accidents resulted in injuries.
+In 2005, there were more than 6,400,000 automotive accidents in the United States, and approximately 45 percent of those accidents resulted in injuries.

-COMMON AUTOMOBILE ACCIDENTS
+COMMON AUTOMOTIVE ACCIDENTS

 - UNSAFE ROADWAYS